mariomeissner/obsidian-vault/Blog/Web Development in 2023.md

 - SSR (server-side rendering): we serve dynamically (on-request) generated static HTML
 - Middleware:
 - CSR (client-side rendering): we serve a javascript bundle and the client generates HTML

+The higher you are on this static-ness ladder

+## The serverlessification

 The term serverless is quite of a misnomer and very confusing, but you better get used to it, as it will surely remain an important buzzword in the field for years to come.
 But what does it mean?